Group Mentoring Program

 Japan Society has meticulously chosen a group of mentors who are committed to fostering women’s empowerment within the U.S.-Japan workplace.
 These mentors possess exceptional proficiency, knowledge, and expertise in their respective professions, and we are confident in their ability to provide valuable guidance to mid-career professionals seeking to advance their careers.
 Please find below the mentors for this year’s program.

-Stephanie Bowker (Managing Director, Joint General Manager of Corporate & Investment Banking, Head of Automotive, Transportation & Mobility, Sumitomo Mitsui Banking Corporation)
+Stephanie Bowker (Managing Director & General Manager, Co-Head of Corporate & Investment Banking Coverage, Sumitomo Mitsui Banking Corporation)

-Stephanie Bowker is a joint-general manager of the Corporate and Investment Bank and the head of the Automotive, Transportation & Mobility group within SMBC Americas.
+Stephanie Bowker is the Co-Head of Corporate & Investment Banking Coverage (CIBC) at SMBC, having been appointed to this position in April 2024.
+Prior to this, she was Deputy Head of the Corporate and Investment Bank and Head of the Autos, Transportation & Mobility Group.
 She joined SMBC in February 2020 and is responsible for a broad array of clients.
-Prior to joining SMBC, Bowker was a Managing Director within the Corporate and Investment Bank at Citi.
-During her 13-year career there, Bowker was the primary relationship manager for a broad portfolio of auto and related companies and was responsible for the global auto credit portfolio.
-Bowker lives in NYC with her husband and daughter.
-She received her Bachelor of Science in Business Administration from the University of Tennessee, Knoxville and her MBA from Georgetown University.
+Prior to joining SMBC, Stephanie was a Managing Director within the Corporate and Investment Bank at Citi.
+During her 13-year career there, she was the primary relationship manager for a broad portfolio of auto and related companies and had global responsibility for the auto credit portfolio.
+Stephanie received her Bachelor of Science in business administration from the University of Tennessee, Knoxville, and her MBA from Georgetown University.
+She lives in New York City with her husband and daughter.

 Miyoko Demay (Outside Director, Member of the Board, Nintendo; Former President, Tiffany & Co.
 Japan; Vice Chair, Women in Business Committee, American Chamber of Commerce in Japan; Demay Luxury Consulting)

-Frances Green (Partner, Epstein Becker & Green, P.C.)
+Frances Green (Of Counsel, Epstein Becker & Green, P.C.)

 Keishi Hotsuki (Senior Advisor/Former Chief Risk Officer, Morgan Stanley)